-We offer Apprenticeships in two flavours:
+We offer Apprenticeships in three flavours:

 We are now on the Register of Apprenticeship Training Providers (RoATP) as a main provider and can: